 PowerPoint is an excellent tool for presentations of any kind, either in the classroom or at a conference.
-A PowerPoint presentation is made up of a series of “slides” that can be projected (displayed electronically) or printed in a variety of handout formats.
-Our handout includes additional informaiton on adding animations, charts, and transitions.
+A PowerPoint presentation is made up of a series of slides that can be projected (displayed electronically) or printed in a variety of handout formats.

 PowerPoint can be used for making conference posters — and many people do use it successfully — but we consider Adobe Illustrator a superior tool for this purpose as it is designed for creating high-quality print documents, whereas PowerPoint is designed for viewing on a computer or as a projected image.

 When you open PowerPoint, a new presentation is created with a Title Slide in place.
 To add a new slide, go to the Home Ribbon.

 The new slide will be added after the currently selected slide.